hugomatus/kube-drift/README.md

 #### container_memory_usage_bytes:
     Current memory usage in bytes, including all memory regardless of when it was accessed
     container_memory_max_usage_bytes: Maximum memory usage in byte
+### container_memory_failcnt
+    This measures the number of times a container’s memory usage limit is hit.
+It is good practice to set container memory usage limits, to prevent memory intensive tasks from essentially starving other containers on the same server by using all the available memory.
+    This way, each container has a max amount of memory they can use, and tracking how many times a container hits its memory usage limit would help a user understand if the container memory limits need to be increased, or if debugging needs to be done in order to find the reason for the high memory consumptions.‍

 ### Disk:
 #### container_fs_io_time_seconds_total:
     Count of seconds spent doing I/Os
+    This measures the cumulative count of seconds spent doing I/Os.
+It can be used as a baseline to judge the speed of the processes running on your container, and help advise future optimization efforts
 #### container_fs_io_time_weighted_seconds_total:
     Cumulative weighted I/O time in seconds
 #### container_fs_writes_bytes_total: